Lawouach/WebSocket-for-Python/README.md

  * The ```droid_sensor_cherrypy_server``` broadcasts sensor metrics to clients.
 Point your browser to http://localhost:9000 Then run the ```droid_sensor``` module from your Android device using SL4A.
-   A screenshot of what this renders to: http://www.defuze.org/oss/ws4py/screenshots/droidsensors.png
+   A screenshot of what this renders to: http://www.defuze.org/oss/ws4py/screenshots/droidsensors.png You will find a lovely video of this demo in action at https://www.youtube.com/watch?v=baD-rShmZcM.
+Thanks to Mat Bettinson for this.

 Credits
 -------